Paris Cooking Classes

 The class is limited to 8 participants.
 The week begins with class on Monday morning and ends after lunch on Friday.
 As well as the hands-on cooking classes and lunch, students participate in an olive oil tasting, a bakery visit, a private wine tasting, a market tour, and a Michelin three-star lunch.

-WEDNESDAY MORNING: Tour of the famed President Wilson market, followed by a sumptuous lunch at a Michelin three-star restaurant.
+WEDNESDAY: Tour of the famed President Wilson market, followed by a sumptuous lunch at a Michelin three-star restaurant

-THURSDAY MORNING: Visit to the extraordinary Poilâne bakery and its gigantic wood-fired oven; an extensive tasting with wine expert Juan Sanchez of La Dernière Goutte wine shop; followed by lunch in our garden (weather permitting!)
+THURSDAY MORNING: Visit to the extraordinary Poilâne bakery and its ancient wood-fired oven; an extensive tasting with a wine expert from La Dernière Goutte wine shop; followed by lunch in our atelier

-FRIDAY MORNING: An olive oil tasting, followed by hands-on cooking class and lunch
+FRIDAY MORNING: An olive oil tasting, followed by hands-on cooking class and a farewell lunch

 Note that there will be some walking involved, though not more than 15 minutes.